-How do I know if I am required to undertake the clinical assessment?
+How do I know if I am required to undertake the Clinical Assessment?

-What does the clinical assessment involve?
+What does the Clinical Assessment involve?

 The primary purpose of this assessment is to determine suitability to start the foundation programme.
 The assessments will be undertaken by Manchester University NHS Foundation Trust.
-Candidates will sit a set of 16-station Objective Structured Clinical Examinations (OSCEs) in approximately four hours.

-No. The clinical assessment is valid for 2 years.
+No. The Clinical Assessment is valid for 2 years.

-Can I choose when I take the clinical assessment?
+Can I choose when I take the Clinical Assessment?

-What happens if I fail the clinical assessment?
+What happens if I fail the Clinical Assessment?

 Your application will be deemed ineligible as you will not have met the eligibility criteria for entry to foundation training.
 Your application will be withdrawn.

-What is the cost of the clinical assessment?
+What is the cost of the Clinical Assessment?

-If I pay for the clinical assessment and my application is later withdrawn for another reason, for example for not passing PLAB, will I receive a refund?
+If I pay for the Clinical Assessment and my application is later withdrawn for another reason, for example for not passing PLAB, will I receive a refund?